rajmanish31/Waze-project/README.md

 This step has 3 parts:

 #### Part 1: EDA & Checking Model Assumptions
-* What are some purposes of EDA before constructing a logistic regression model?
+* What are some purposes of EDA before constructing a binomial logistic regression model?

 #### Part 2: Model Building and evaluation
 * What resources do you find yourself using as you complete this stage?